mozilla-services/socorro/docs/dev.rst

-If there were changes to the database tables, stored procedures, types, migrations, supersearch schema, or anything like that, you'll need to wipe state and re-initialize services:
+If there were changes to the database tables, stored procedures, types, migrations, Super Search schema, or anything like that, you'll need to wipe state and re-initialize services:

 .. code-block:: shell